arebee/MarkDownTest/samples/2/6/1/9_The Tag Attribute Matching Rule.markdown

 The tag attribute matching rule does the following:
 + It uses the value of the parameters passed to it to configure the matching rule for injection.
 + It compares the **tagToMatch **value to the full name of the **Tag** attribute.
 Wildcard characters are not supported for this rule.
-+ It performs the comparison on a non-caseâ€“sensitive basis if the **ignoreCase **parameter is **True** or on a case-sensitive basis if the **ignoreCase **parameter is **False**.
++ It performs the comparison on a non-case–sensitive basis if the **ignoreCase **parameter is **True** or on a case-sensitive basis if the **ignoreCase **parameter is **False**.
 + It returns **True** if the **Tag** attribute name matches the value of the **tagToMatch **parameter; if the **Tag** attribute does not match the value of the **tagToMatch **parameter, it returns **False**.
 The matching rules for a policy can be defined in configuration or created and applied to policies at run time.
-For more information about configuring matching rules at design time, see [Configuration Files for Interception](test-markdown_af2f3726-4a3e-4e31-8f97-ebca0db3d907.html) in the section [Design-Time Configuration](test-markdown_d084d31d-6894-4cd3-ab6b-40f7a69899b2.html).
+For more information about configuring matching rules at design time, see [Configuration Files for Interception](http://msdn.microsoft.com/library/af2f3726-4a3e-4e31-8f97-ebca0db3d907.html) in the section [Design-Time Configuration](test-markdown_d084d31d-6894-4cd3-ab6b-40f7a69899b2).

 # Creating a Tag Attribute Matching Rule at Run Time #
 The following constructor overloads can be used when creating an instance of the **TagAttributeMatchingRule** class.